taw00/dashcore-rpm/documentation/howto.dashcore-upgrade-from-0.12.3-to-0.13.0.md

 ## Done.

 It really isn't hard.
-If you read through this once or twice, you kinda get what we are doing: _Update the RPM packages, restart everything._ Easy peasy.
-If you foul everything up.
+It's all about attention to detail.
+If you mess up.
 Just try again.

-More configuration.
-At your convenient, you really should ensure your firewall rules are rechecked (see `howto.secure-your-dash-masternode.md`).

 ---